Sonoma County Summer 2021: Top 10 Things to Do

 Wax nostalgia on the hot summer days of your childhood with an ice cream break in Sonoma County, where you don’t have to settle for the standard ice cream truck popsicle.
 There are so many sweet spots to choose from, but we’re highlighting some of our favorites here.
 With locations in both Healdsburg and Santa Rosa, Noble Folk Ice Cream and Pie Bar scoops creative flavor combos (that somehow just work) like almond cardamom, blood orange raspberry and pistacchio cherry.
 In Guerneville, Nimble & Finn’s had us at Maple Bourbon Bacon Brittle ice cream.
 Located in the Guerneville Bank Club, the sister-owners have created more than 150 unique flavors using local produce and organic dairy from Straus Creamery.
 Sweet Scoops on the Sonoma Plaza boasts more than 200 rotating flavors, among them mocha oreo, PB&J and oatmeal raisin, which can be consumed in a cup, cone, milkshake, float, or stuffed between two cookies.

 Even in the hot summer, Sonoma cools down significantly at night, making it the perfect setting for s’mores by the campfire.
 Sonoma has a myriad of campgrounds to choose from, with tons of activities to engage in by day, especially along the Sonoma Coast (check out Doran Beach or Bodega Dunes and Wright’s Beach within Sonoma Coast State Park).
-More inland, Santa Rosa’s Spring Lake Regional Park has 31 campsites by the popular swimming lagoon and water park and Sugar Loaf Ridge State Park in Kenwood has 47 campsites and even tents for rent if you don’t have one.
-If you want to sleep under the stars without having to really rough it, book a luxury Airstream or tent at AutoCamp or Boon Hotel + Spa, both located amongst the redwoods in Guerneville with easy access to the Russian River.
+More inland, Santa Rosa’s Spring Lake Regional Park has 31 campsites and three cabins, while Sugar Loaf Ridge State Park in Kenwood has recovered from the Glass Fire of 2020 and now has 44 campsites and even tents for rent if you don’t have one.
+If you want to sleep under the stars without having to really rough it, book a luxury Airstream or tent at Wildhaven Sonoma, located just down Highway 128 from Jordan Winery with easy (and private) access to the Russian River.